Acts and Regulations

 7(6)No licence to operate an agency shall be issued to a person unless

-(a) that person has an office for the agency in the Province approved by the Minister, and
+(a) that the person has a principal office for the agency in the Province that complies with the requirements prescribed by regulation, and

 (b) the person who manages the agency is ordinarily resident in the Province.